Scaptomyza

-Scaptomyza is a genus of vinegar flies, insects in the family Drosophilidae.
-As of 2025, there are 273 described species of Scaptomyza.
-Of those, 148 are endemic to the Hawaiian archipelago.
+Scaptomyza is a genus of vinegar flies in the family Drosophilidae.
+As of 2025, there are currently 274 described species of Scaptomyza.
+Of those, 149 are endemic to the Hawaiian archipelago.
 This genus is part of the species-rich lineage of Hawaiian Drosophilidae, and is the sister lineage to the endemic Hawaiian Drosophila.
-The genus Scaptomyza is one of several nested within the paraphyletic genus Drosophila.
+The genus Scaptomyza is one of several nested within the genus Drosophila, rendering it paraphyletic.

-Two hypotheses have been proposed to explain the geographical distribution of Scaptomyza.
-The "single Hawaiian origin" hypothesis suggests that the common ancestor of Scaptomyza and Hawaiian Drosophila colonized Hawaii once, followed by several migrations to the mainland within Scaptomyza.
-Alternatively, the "multiple Hawaiian origins" hypothesis suggests that the current distribution is the result of multiple colonization events (once for Hawaiian Drosophila and multiple times in Scaptomyza).
+Description

-One member of the genus in particular, S. flava, is studied as a laboratory model organism for herbivory and the evolution of plant-insect interactions.
+Species of Scaptomyza are often cryptic and lacking in distinct morphological characters.
+Subgenera are generally defined from characters such as the number and size of the aristal rays, the number and size of thoracic setae, wing pattern, body coloration, and genitalia.
+Most of these traits are also used to distinguish individual species, though many are only discernible by the structure of the male terminalia.
+Species descriptions typically include important characters such as the coloration of various body parts, the number, orientation, and morphometrics of important bristles on the head and thorax (chaetotaxy), and the form of the genitalia.